hyperledger-labs/splice/cluster/README.md

 the Canton Network software.
 This configuration includes the cluster ingress IP address, DNS records, and the certificate used for incoming traffic.
-From within a deployment directory for a cluster, this stack can be manged with `cncluster infra_pulumi`.
+From within a deployment directory for a cluster, this stack can be managed with `cncluster infra_pulumi`.
 The following commands cover the typical lifecycle of a Canton Network cluster.

 * `cncluster infra_pulumi up` - Apply the infrastructure configuration